-6.2 Decentralised social media
+4.0.2 Decentralised social media

-The schemes presented here and in [6] could be applies to the concept of a decentralised social media platform.
-Such a platform may use ZKPs as a way to allow for "private" profiles: the content of a profile may stay encrypted, but ZKPs could be used as a way to allow certain users to view private content in a manner that allows for repudiation, and disallows one user from sharing private content to unauthorised users.
+The schemes presented here could be applies to the concept of a decentralised social media platform.
+Such a platform may use zero-knowledge proofs as a way to allow for "private" profiles: the content of a profile may stay encrypted, but zero-knowledge proofs could be used as a way to allow certain users to view private content in a manner that allows for repudiation, and disallows one user from sharing private content to unauthorised users.